Dr. Bryan Cribb

-A native of Austell, Ga., Bryan Cribb came to Anderson University following a five-year tenure at Brewton-Parker College in Mt.
+A native of Austell, Ga., Dr. Bryan Cribb came to Anderson University in 2010 following a five-year tenure at Brewton-Parker College in Mt.
 Vernon, Ga.
 Dr. Cribb holds a BA in political science and a BS in mathematics from Furman University in Greenville, S.C.
-After being called into the ministry, he received his master of divinity in biblical and theological studies and his doctor of philosophy from The Southern Baptist Theological Seminary in Louisville, Ky.
+After being called into the ministry, he received his Master of Divinity in Biblical and Theological Studies and his Doctor of Philosophy from The Southern Baptist Theological Seminary in Louisville, Ky.
 His primary emphasis in PhD work was Old Testament theology, with minor areas of study in New Testament theology and Old Testament languages.

 Dr. Cribb is married to Elizabeth, and they have three sons—Daniel Luther, Josiah John, and Nathanael Bryan.
-Elizabeth is an RN and a stay-at-home mom, who also holds a master of divinity degree from Southern Seminary.
+Elizabeth is an RN and certified lactation consultant, who also holds a master of divinity degree from Southern Seminary.

 Though my calling is teaching at a Christian college, my passion is the local church.
 I truly believe that these two are and should be integrated, for it is through the training of God-called ministers at institutions like Anderson University that the church may be edified and our Lord glorified.
 My prayer is that the students who train for Christian ministry at AU will have this same passion for the Bride of Christ.